kubedb/docs/docs/guides/mariadb/custom-rbac/using-custom-rbac/index.md

 namespace/demo created
 ```

-> Note: YAML files used in this tutorial are stored in [docs/examples/mysql](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/examples/mysql) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).
+> Note: YAML files used in this tutorial are stored in [docs/examples/mysql](https://github.com/kubedb/docs/tree/{{< param "info.version" >}}/docs/guides/mariadb/custom-rbac/using-custom-rbac/examples) folder in GitHub repository [kubedb/docs](https://github.com/kubedb/docs).

 ## Overview

-KubeDB allows users to provide custom RBAC resources, namely, `ServiceAccount`, `Role`, and `RoleBinding` for MySQL.
-This is provided via the `spec.podTemplate.spec.serviceAccountName` field in MySQL crd.
-If this field is left empty, the KubeDB operator will create a service account name matching MySQL crd name.
+KubeDB allows users to provide custom RBAC resources, namely, `ServiceAccount`, `Role`, and `RoleBinding` for MariaDB.
+This is provided via the `spec.podTemplate.spec.serviceAccountName` field in MariaDB crd.
+If this field is left empty, the KubeDB operator will create a service account name matching MariaDB crd name.
 Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.

 If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.

 If a service account name is given, and there's an existing service account by that name, the KubeDB operator will use that existing service account.
 Since this service account is not managed by KubeDB, users are responsible for providing necessary access permissions manually.

-This guide will show you how to create custom `Service Account`, `Role`, and `RoleBinding` for a MySQL instance named `quick-postges` to provide the bare minimum access permissions.
+This guide will show you how to create custom `Service Account`, `Role`, and `RoleBinding` for a MariaDB instance named `quick-postges` to provide the bare minimum access permissions.

-## Custom RBAC for MySQL
+## Custom RBAC for MariaDB

 At first, let's create a `Service Acoount` in `demo` namespace.